-Table of Content
+Table of Contents

-Ashi Waza as Fighting Techniques
+Ashi Waza as fighting techniques

 In Karate, the parts of the feet and legs are named and specified for each type of fighting technique.
 Fukurahagi refers to the calf, Futomomo refers to the thigh, Hiza corresponds to the knees, while the feet are called Soku.

-Any technique that uses the feet or legs in any type of Japanese fighting can end up being classified as ashiwaza, as this word means nothing more than a technique with the feet.
+Any technique that uses the feet or legs in any type of Japanese fighting can end up being classified as ashiwaza, as this word means nothing more than technique with the feet.

 Ashi-Waza as therapy